flatcar/shim-review/README.md

 You can also point to your custom git servers, where the code is hosted.
 *******************************************************************************
-The repo is here: https://github.com/flatcar/scripts/ The shim ebuild can be found here: https://github.com/flatcar/scripts/blob/main/sdk_container/src/third_party/coreos-overlay/sys-boot/shim/shim-15.8-r1.ebuild
+The repo is [here](https://github.com/flatcar/scripts/).
+The shim ebuild can be found [here](https://github.com/flatcar/scripts/blob/main/sdk_container/src/third_party/coreos-overlay/sys-boot/shim/shim-15.8-r1.ebuild).

 We carry a patch as because the bundled gnu-efi build is implemented in a buggy way that can break when built in parallel.
 We've hit this in the nightly sdk build.
 The patch included fixes this.
 We have also submitted a PR upstream [rhboot/shim#643](https://github.com/rhboot/shim/pull/643).